SHWotever/FakeCH340DriverFixer/README.md

 Driver fix for fake or counterfeit CH340 chips

+You can download the latest release here : https://github.com/SHWotever/FakeCH340DriverFixer/releases/latest

 ## Background

 Recently (April 2023) a driver update delivered through windows update  (3.8.2023.02) is breaking some fake CH340G chips (this chip is used to emulate a USB serial port to communicate with the Arduino main MCU).